collective/plone-scripts/README.rst

 Contribute
 ----------

-You have a useful script you want to share, please add this to this repository via a PR.
+You have a useful script you want to share?
+We would like you to add this to the repository via a PR.

 Workflow-Transaction-Trigger